n-raghu/ezETL/README.md

 ```

 - Each process pooled from _ProcessPoolExecutor_ executes the function **build_file_set** with common arguments of `cfg` and `active_tables` and loop each dump file present in python list `file_set`. <br> For instance, we have configured 3 processes in YML file, so three processes will be created in the pool and each pool process will pick one element in the python list `file_set`
-- Function **build_file_set** in **zipops.py** creates list of dicts which has meta information on version of the table, location of table data in dump file and other useful info which helps us to create the version table and ingest data
+- Function **build_file_set** in **zipops.py** creates a list of dicts which has meta-information on the version of the table, location of table data in dump file and other useful info which helps us to create the version table and ingest data

 ### Stage 3
 - This is the important and final stage of the ingestion job, where we read the data files inside compressed files and load them to tables.